S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 ![](./assets/MultipleEndDevices.drawio.png)

 This test is to see if the new CC algorithm can be fair to each other.
 The number of end devices can be set.

+*When multiple competing flows all use the same proposed congestion control algorithm, the evaluation should explore how the capacity is shared among the competing flows.*

 Metric (fairness):
 - Jain’s fairness